ChrisCummins/chriscummins.github.io/index.md

 ---

 Hello, I'm Chris.
 A full time geek and student of Computer Science and Electronic Engineering in the UK.
-My passion is to become a full time programmer.
+My passion is to make software for a living.

+I'm currently looking for a *job*!
+Take a look at my [CV](/cv.html) and drop me an [email](mailto:chrisc.101@gmail.com), I'd love to have a chat. ;-)

 -----